sagemath/trac_to_gh/Issue 5156.md

 # Issue 5156: implement computation of the conjectural (analytic) order of Sha for elliptic curves over Heegner quadratic imaginary fields

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/5156

 Original creator: was